Social media marketing trends to watch in 2021

 When you’re considering including photos and videos of people in your social media marketing, try and do a little better than focusing on a particular race or gender.
 Your target audience is more diverse than you might realise.

 “We are building products that people with very diverse backgrounds use, and I think we all want our company makeup to reflect the makeup of the people who use our products.”

 Social media SEO

-While search engine optimisation (SEO) has been a necessity for web content such as blogs and pages for well over a decade or two, it’s now beginning to matter more on social media.
+Search engine optimisation (SEO) has been a necessity for web content such as blogs and pages for well over a decade or two.
+But it’s now beginning to matter more on social media.